Game Boy Advance Architecture

 Best of both worlds

-Some games took the PCM-PSG duality further and ‘alternated’ the leading chip depending on the context.
+While the diversity of the audio subsystem may be a challenge to music composers, some games ended up leveraging the PCM-PSG duality and ‘alternated’ the leading chip depending on the context.

-In this game (Mother 3), the player can enter two different rooms, one relatively normal and the other with a nostalgic setting.
+For instance, in Mother 3, the player can enter two different rooms: one relatively ordinary and the other with a nostalgic setting.
 Depending on the room the character is in, the same score will sound modern-ish or 8bit-ish.

 Operating System

-ARM7’s reset vector is at 0x00000000, which points to a 16 KB BIOS ROM.
-That means the Game Boy Advance first boots from the BIOS, which in turn displays the iconic splash screen and then decides whether to load the game or not.
+ARM7’s reset vector points at memory address 0x00000000, where a 16 KB ROM happens to reside.
+This means that, upon powering on, the Game Boy Advance first boots from that ROM.
+The program that it runs makes the console show the iconic splash screen and then decide whether to load the cartridge game.

 Image